opacut/eyetrack_reading/README.md

 You will need to have [PyGaze](http://www.pygaze.org/installation/) installed.

 This code is developed on Fedora 36.

-Unfortunately you need at most Python 3.9.15 - I had to downgrade.
+Unfortunately, to install all the dependencies of PyGaze, you need at most Python 3.9.15 - I had to downgrade.
 To do that, I installed a parallel installation of python3.9 with `sudo dnf install python3.9` and then use it to create a virtual environment: